-3 Experiment 1: Which One is Speech?
+3. Experiment 1: Which one is speech?

 Can more sensitive tests reveal deeper human understanding of adversarial speech?
-Experiment 1 first asked whether forced-choice conditions could allow human subjects to distinguish adversarial speech from closely matched non-speech (even without requiring that subjects report the content of the speech; see Experiments 3-5 for tests of such contentful comprehension).
-We synthesized several dozen adversarial speech commands that previous work suggested should be "unintelligible to human listeners" and even "believed [to be] not speech" (Carlini et al., 2016), and then played these commands to subjects either forwards or backwards (Figure 2A).
+Experiment 1 asked whether forced-choice conditions could allow human subjects to distinguish adversarial speech from closely matched nonspeech (even without requiring that subjects report the content of the speech; see Experiments 3-5 for tests of more contentful comprehension).
+We synthesized several dozen adversarial speech commands that previous work suggested should be "unintelligible to human listeners" and "believed [to be] not speech" (Carlini et al., 2016) and then played these commands to subjects either forwards or backwards (Fig. 2a).
 We predicted that subjects would hear the forwards-played audio as more speech-like than the backwards-played audio, even though the two kinds of clips were matched on many low-level features (since these two trial types involved the very same audio clips - the only difference was whether they were played forwards or backwards).
 If so, this would suggest that subjects do hear such audio clips as speech after all, in ways that would suggest a greater overlap in how such audio is processed by human listeners and the relevant speech-recognition systems.